 - (a) The 144,529,982 shares are held by Peak Power Technology Limited in its capacity as the trustee of The Lee Family Unit Trust holding the same for the benefit of holders of units issued by The Lee Family Unit Trust.
 HSBC International Trustee Limited is the trustee of the LMT Trust whose discretionary objects are Ms. Tan Lisa Marie and Mr. Lee's family members.
-The aforesaid shares that Mr. Lee and Ms. Tan are deemed to be interested refer to the same parcel of shares. - (b) Mr. Lee is the husband of Ms. Tan Lisa Marie.
-The personal interests of Ms. Tan above are also disclosed as the family interests of Mr. Lee and Ms. Tan is deemed to be interested in all the interests held by her husband. - (c) Information relation to the share options held by the directors is disclosed in the "Details of options granted by the Company" section.
+The aforesaid shares that Mr. Lee and Ms. Tan are deemed to be interested refer to the same parcel of shares. - (b) Information relation to the share options held by the directors is disclosed in the "Details of options granted by the Company" section.